vesperfi/vesper-subgraph/README.md

     supplySideRevenue
     "protocolRevenue + supplySideRevenue"
     totalRevenue
-    "The above metrics also have their counterparts measured in Usd" totalSupplyUsd
+    "The above metrics also have their counterparts measured in USDC (to which we asume ~1 USD)" totalSupplyUsd
     totalDebtUsd
     protocolRevenueUsd